 Another key segment of MVP testing is that of usability.
 This is related to how real users interact with the platform.
 It usually consists of setting a series of tasks for users to perform, while recording their screen and possibly facial expressions.
 The data that you can collect from this kind of test is invaluable, as it can tell you where the kinks are in your interface.
 Crucially, it also tells you what they like about the platform as well as features they might not notice or gloss over.
 It’s also worth mentioning that this kind of test can even be carried out on wireframes or UI mockups; once again, it’s never too early to get feedback on your ideas from real users!

 As with any complex project, opportunities for something to go wrong are plentiful and many of these pitfalls are common to all large-scale projects.
 Most commonly, these include misalignment of expectations vs. reality, failure to balance quality, timescale and cost, as well as tacit knowledge.
-Requirements definition can also be an area of contention, particularly in an agile project, where requirements are continuously defined and redefined throughout the process.Needless to say, at Heliotrope Digital we have devised ways to deal with these various concerns, but I have been writing this article for several hours now and it is already much longer than I expected, so for the low down, please give me a call and I’ll be more than happy to share our experience with you free of charge.
+Requirements definition can also be an area of contention, particularly in an agile project, where requirements are continuously defined and redefined throughout the process.Needless to say, at Heliotrope Digital we have devised ways to deal with these various concerns, but this article is already much longer than I expected, so for the low down, please give me a call and I’ll be more than happy to share our experience with you free of charge.
+Or stay tuned and sign up to our blog for the follow up article!